yzwu2017/DCASE2020_task1b/README.md

 # How to Use

-If you just want to try my found best CNN architectures, check "Model_A.py" and "Model_B.py".
+If you just want to try my found best CNN architectures, you may use "Model_A.py" and "Model_B.py" directly.

 If you want to search for good CNN architecture by yourself, there are 2 steps: